 - TOEFL or IELTS Exam scores.
 International applicants whose country's official language is not English must submit certified scores of one of these exams.
-The required minimum TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) will be required for 2013-2014 applicants.
-The required minimum IELTS score of 7.0 (with at least 6.5 in each of its four sections) will be required for 2013-2014 applicants.
+A minimum TOEFL score of 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing) is required.
+The required minimum IELTS score is 7.0 (with at least 6.5 in each of its four sections).

-For information on music department admissions, contact the department's Director of Graduate Admissions, Assistant Professor Amy Williams.
+For information on music department admissions, contact the department's Director of Graduate Admissions, Associate Professor Amy Williiams.
 More general information can be found on the University Graduate Admissions and the Graduate Studies home pages.

 International students are urged to consult the website of the Office of International Services.